What is the Cost of Laser Lithotripsy?

 • Damaged Kidney: Kidney function is rarely, temporarily, affected.

-• Bladder Perforation: More of a possibility in people who have pre-existing health issues of the bladder or injuries to the spinal cord. (<1% incidence)
+• Bladder Perforation: More of a possibility in people with pre-existing bladder issues or spinal cord injuries (<1% incidence).

-• Severe Bleeding or Clot Retention: Few people have recognised bladder rupture or abdominal complications.
+• Severe Bleeding or Clot Retention: Few cases of bladder rupture or abdominal complications.

-• Autonomic Dysreflexia: Dangerous spikes of blood pressure can occur in individuals with an injury to the spinal cord (<1% incidence).
+• Autonomic Dysreflexia: Dangerous spikes of blood pressure can occur in individuals with spinal cord injury (<1% incidence).

 What are the advantages of laser lithotripsy?

-• Minimally Invasive: There are no large incisions, less pain, a lower risk of infection, and little to no scarring.
-There is a high success rate, especially with stones over 2 cm.
+• Minimally Invasive: No large incisions, less pain, lower risk of infection, little to no scarring, high success rate.

-• Multispecialty: It treats kidney, ureter, bladder, or urethra conditions with stones.
+• Multispecialty: Treats kidney, ureter, bladder, or urethra conditions with stones.

-• Short Hospitalisation: Most patients can be discharged within a day, reducing interference with normal life.
+• Short Hospitalisation: Most patients discharged within a day.

 • Quick Recovery: Patients return to normal activity within a few days.

-• Minimum Recurrence Chances: With some aftercare and preventative measures, patients facingrecurrence rates for kidney stones remain ~50% over 5–10 years .
+• Minimum Recurrence Chances: With aftercare, recurrence rates remain ~50% over 5–10 years.

-What Does the Laser Lithotripsy Recovery and Aftercare Involve?
+What Does Laser Lithotripsy Recovery and Aftercare Involve?

-• Hydration: Drink plenty of fluids to help flush out any remaining pieces of stone material.
+• Hydration: Drink plenty of fluids to flush out remaining fragments.

-• Pain Management: Blood in the urine and mild discomfort are normal for a few days.
+• Pain Management: Blood in urine and mild discomfort are normal for a few days.

-• Monitor for Complications: Check for evidence of severe pain or prolonged blood in the urine, and consult your doctor if these occur.
+• Monitor for Complications: Watch for severe pain or prolonged blood in urine.

-• Follow-Up Visits: Attend all scheduled follow-up appointments and imaging tests to confirm that all fragments have been cleared.
+• Follow-Up Visits: Attend all scheduled appointments and imaging tests.

-Laser lithotripsy is the most effective, safest, and least invasive treatment modality for urinary tract stones.
-Always consult your health care provider to help determine the best treatment option for your circumstances.
+Conclusion: Laser lithotripsy is among the safest, most effective, and least invasive treatments for urinary tract stones.
+Understanding the costs, risks, recovery process, and insurance coverage can help patients make informed healthcare decisions.
+Always consult a qualified urologist to determine the most suitable treatment option based on your medical condition.

 Also Read: